JetBrains/kotlin-multiplatform-dev-docs/topics/compose/compose-navigation.md

 ### Manage back stack

-The back stack is held by and controlled by the `NavController` class.
+The back stack is controlled by the `NavController` class.
-Just like with any other stack, the `NavController` pushes new items onto the top of the stack and pops them from the top as well:
+Like with any other stack, the `NavController` pushes new items onto the top of the stack and pops them from the top:

 * When the user opens the app, the `NavController` pushes the start destination into the back stack.
 * Each following `NavController.navigate()` call pushes the given destination to the top of the stack.
-* Using the back gesture, back button, or the `NavController.popBackStack()` method pops the current destination off the stack.
+* Using the back gesture, back button, or the `NavController.popBackStack()` method pops the current destination off the stack and returns the user to the previous destination.
     If the user followed a deep link to the current destination, popping the stack would return them to the previous app.
     Alternatively, the `NavController.navigateUp()` function only navigates the user within the app within the context of the `NavController`.